Chapter 10 : Take a Chance on Me; Initial Here

 During a lesson on conjuring plants last week, her flower pot, meant for a daisy or bluebell or two, sprouted an entire rose bush and a flock of butterflies to match.
 He had scolded her for conjuring living creatures for fun.
 As a sixth year, she should have known that they would die in a matter of hours, just like the flowers.

 He had to admit that they were beautiful while they lasted.
 It was a testament to her talent that she could go above and beyond with difficult spells.
-Of course, mishaps were similarly frequent and accounted for the stories he heard in the staff room about mysteriously exploding classrooms.
+Of course, mishaps were similarly frequent and accounted for the stories in the staff room about mysteriously exploding classrooms.

 "You two came in at just the right time," Teddy said, and both snapped their mouths shut.
 "I'm cleaning out the storeroom."
 He gestured at the boxes on the floor.
 "I need you to fix the supplies that are broken or still partly transfigured."